 Video game activity has become the norm among children and teenagers.
 Computers, Xboxes and handheld devices make it easy to play a game at any given time or place.
 While many parents may welcome the reprieve these games bring, when children spend all their time playing games, parents may want to start looking for signs of video game addiction.

-According to the Global Community for Academic Advising, signs of video game addiction result when children and teenagers start to neglect other areas of their lives to play video games.
+Signs of video game addiction result when children and teenagers start to neglect other areas of their lives to play video games.
 If you as a parent are wondering whether your child may be spending too much time playing games, here are 10 signs of video game addiction to consider.

 Psychological Signs of Video Game Addiction